 Birch (Betula pendula L.) is a native tree to cold, northerly climates of Europe.
 Birch is also called cherry birch, sweet birch, and white birch.
 Silver birch is often planted in parks and gardens, grown for its white bark and gracefully drooping shoots.
 Birch wood is believed to ward off evil, banish fears and build courage.

-Cat's Claw is a vine with hook-like thorns that resemble the claws of a cat.
-Native to the Amazon and Central American rainforests, Cat’s Claw Bark has been used for centuries by South Americans.
+Cat's Claw (Uncaria tomentosa) is a vine with hook-like thorns that resemble the claws of a cat.
+Native to the Amazon and Central American rainforests, Cat’s Claw Bark and root have been used for centuries by South Americans.
+Cat's Claw plant is sometimes of considerable size and length.
+It wraps around the trees and climbs up towards the sun.

-Catuaba is a medium-sized tree found in the Amazon forests of northern Brazil and traditionally has been used as an aphrodisiac, increases women and men’s libido.
-It is recognized as one of the strongest natural aphrodisiacs that do not cause side effects.
+Catuaba (Erythroxylum Catuaba) is a medium-sized tree found in the Amazon forests of northern Brazil and traditionally has been used for as an aphrodisiac, increases women and men’s libido.
+Catuaba tree has a dense crown, elongated in shape.
+Its leaves have a dark green colour, are large and shiny, do not fall in winter.

-Lapacho tea is called the “tea of the Incas.”
+Lapacho (Tabebuia impetiginosa) tea is called the “tea of the Incas.”
 This herbal tea, which is popular in South America.
 It is made from the inner bark of the lapacho tree called the Pink Ipe.
+Lapacho trees grow in South America, from the Caribbean to the southern ends of Argentina.

-An oak tree grows commonly in Europe.
-Oak Bark (Quercus cortex) is the most popular remedy that is obtained from young stumps and branches of the English oak.
+Oak (Quercus L.) tree grows commonly in Europe.
+Oak Bark (Quercus cortex) is the most popular herb that is obtained from young stumps and branches of the English oak.
+Oak Bark is collected in the period March-April when leaves have not yet developed.

 European Ash (Fraxinus excelsior L.) is also known as common ash, weeping ash, bird’s tongue or just ash.
 It is a native tree throughout mainland Europe and western Asia.
 It is a large tree that can grow up to 40 meters.
 Nowadays, European Ash Bark is also used in herbalism, and because of its decorative qualities - European Ash is eagerly planted in...